Scheduled to teach:

 So being young I showed it to the old director of photography, more for his approval, hoping that he would say something like.
 I didn’t have faith in you a few months back but now you have come a long way.
 Instead he said, “What you are doing is nothing special.
 I can go out to the street and grab anybody and they will be shooting as good as you.”
 It was hard to hear, but I didn’t held that against him for I also learned from him.
 So being the way I am with a resilient mind set, that was motivation to push me forward and let my images do the talking.

-JD:Have you sacrificed anything by being a photographer?
+LACP:Have you sacrificed anything by being a photographer?

 MP: That would be my first marriage.
 Once I knew that photography was in my heart I devoted 200% of my time to my new art and neglected my personal life.

-JD:What have you gained by being a photographer?
+LACP:What have you gained by being a photographer?

 MP: My wonderful photography career has given me a front row seat to meet, spend time and photograph many well known people who have made a significant contribution to our society and the protection of our planet and our lives … including politicians, educators, scientists, social workers and artists.

 I have been able to travel to many corners of the world and learn about other cultures, ideologies and people.
 By seeing things first hand and traveling to other nations, I have gained a much better understanding of what is different between them and us…and to me it’s the best form of communication.
 It has allowed me to comprehend and respect our differences and move forward in a positive alliance with what we have in common.